Last Updated on July 23, 2020 by Michael Joseph

 These white mushrooms are probably the most common—and widespread—variety in the world.
 In fact, they represent 90% of the edible mushrooms consumed in the United States (18).

-Despite a common belief that these mushrooms aren’t as healthy as other types, they have some impressive health benefits.
+Despite a common belief that these mushrooms aren’t as healthy as other more-marketed types, they may have some interesting benefits.

 First of all, their nutrient profile.
-Button mushrooms contain the following vitamins and minerals in substantial amounts (19);
+Button mushrooms contain the following vitamins and minerals (19);

 In particular, here are a couple of recent research findings;

-- White button mushrooms enhance the strength of cells critical to the body’s immune system (19).
+- In cell studies, white button mushrooms enhance the strength of cells critical to the body’s immune system (19).

 8. Portobello Mushrooms

-Portobello mushrooms are the same species—Agaricus bisporus—but at a late stage of life.
+Portobello mushrooms are the same species as button mushrooms—Agaricus bisporus—but at a late stage of life.